libssh2/libssh2/docs/libssh2_sftp_readdir_ex.md

 *buffer_maxlen* bytes to read data into.

 *buffer_maxlen* - is the length of buffer in bytes.
-If the length of the filename is longer than the space provided by buffer_maxlen it will be truncated to fit.
+If the length of the filename is longer than the space provided by buffer_maxlen it is truncated to fit.

 *longentry* - is a pointer to a pre-allocated buffer of at least